harvis2/R4R_F25-journals/journal_07-14oct25.md

 > [!IMPORTANT]
 > **Due Monday 13th, 11pm**
+Again, as I said earlier, containerization plays a pivotal role in advancing open science and reproducibility within biochar research.
+As the landscape of tools for modeling soil-carbon dynamics and validating carbon credits continues to expand, containers provide a scalable framework for managing and reproducible codes.
+I am not currently doing this in my research now.
+Maybe later down the line.

 ---

 ## Cohort meetup discussion

+During our cohort discussion, we emphasized how the FOSS and Root for Resilience program equips researchers with open-source tools and collaborative frameworks that foster long-term adaptability.
+By lowering barriers to participation and enhancing digital literacy, the initiative creates pathways for future academic, professional, and community-driven opportunities, especially in this constantly changing world of ours.
 > [!IMPORTANT]

 > **No Cohort discussion due this week**